CopernicaMarketingSoftware/Documentation/Yothalot/cpp-mapreduce.md

 of the mapreduce task.
 Moreover, the task needs to have a lot of extra memory or disk space since all key value pairs should stay somewhere before the reduce step starts.
 Therefore, Yothalot starts reducer tasks if there are enough values for one key to reduce.
-So the argument values contain all the values that are at that time available.
-Or it may be a subset if there are so many values that consuming them at once takes to many resources.
+So the argument values contain the values that are at that time available or even a subset if there are so many values that consuming them at once takes to many resources.
 This implies that your reduced value may be re-reduced in a next reduce step.
-This is inherit to mapreduce tasks and not Yothalot specific but it is something to be aware of.
+This is inherit to efficient mapreduce tasks and is something to be aware of.

 ## Writing